Perfect complexes on algebraic stacks

-Since $X$ has quasi-finite diagonal, there exists a quasi-finite flat presentation $p\colon X'\to X$ such that $X'$ is affine and $p^*\alpha=0$.
-Thus, $\DCAT(\QCOH^\alpha(X'))=\DCAT(\QCOH(X'))=\DQCOH(X')$ is compactly generated by $1$ object with supports.
-It follows that $\DCAT(\QCOH^\alpha(X))$ is compactly generated by $1$ object with supports (Theorem~\ref{thm:general_qffdesc_cpt_gen}).
-The endomorphism algebra of this object is a derived Azumaya algebra~\cite{MR2957304}. \end{example} \begin{example}[Sheaves of linear categories on derived stacks] Let $(X,\Orb_X)$ be a derived (or spectral) Deligne--Mumford stack.
+This latter argument also works for any quasi-compact and quasi-separated algebraic stack $X$ such that $\DQCOH(\mathscript{X})$ has a set of compact generators.
+In this case, take $p\colon X'\to X$ as a smooth presentation by an affine scheme such that $p^*\alpha=0$.
+By~\cite[Thm.~2.26]{AHR_lunafield}, $\DQCOH(\mathscript{X})$ is compactly generated for any algebraic stack $X$ of finite type over a field, with affine diagonal, and linearly reductive stabilizers at closed points.
+We can thus conclude that for such $X$, every cohomological Brauer class comes from a derived Azumaya algebra. \end{example} \begin{example}[Sheaves of linear categories on derived stacks] Let $(X,\Orb_X)$ be a derived (or spectral) Deligne--Mumford stack.
 The $0$-truncation $(X,\pi_0\Orb_X)$ is an ordinary Deligne--Mumford stack with the same underlying topos $X$.
-In fact, even for a non-connective $E_\infty$-algebra $A$, the category of \'etale $A$-algebras is equivalent to the category of \'etale $\pi_0 A$-algebras~\cite[8.5.0.6]{lurie_highalg}.
+In fact, even for a non-connective $\mathbb{E}_\infty$-algebra $A$, the category of \'etale $A$-algebras is equivalent to the category of \'etale $\pi_0 A$-algebras~\cite[Thm.~7.5.0.6]{lurie_highalg}.